s3gf4u17/go-gin-api/README.md

     Debian  > sudo apt install golang
     Windows > choco install golang

-Gost does not require any external libraries.
+Delve does not require any external libraries.
 You can build it with basic command:

-    go build -x -o gost
+    go build -x -o delve

 ## Run on Debian